 Each department within the university offers special studies courses of individualized work.
 These courses are designed for independent or group study in a field not often offered.
-Conference courses, directed studies, and courses not a part of the regular curriculum but offered on an irregular basis are considered to be special studies courses.
-Internships and practicums are not considered to be special studies.
+Conference courses, directed studies, and courses not a part of the regular curriculum but offered on an irregular basis are considered to be special studies.